 The PV connection of this hybrid inverter is the same as that of a traditional on-grid solar inverter (string inverter).
-The inverter has 2 MPPTs.
-For MPPT1 and 2, users can connect two strings facing the same direction.
+The inverter has three MPPTs.
+For MPPT1, users can connect two strings.
+For MPPT2 and MPPT3, users can connect one string.
 All three MPPTs work independently.
 All these strings are to be connected directly to the Inverter.